Smartcalling/SmartCalling-iOS/README.md

 <img src="https://github.com/Smartcalling/SmartCalling-iOS/blob/master/Readme/permission.png?raw=true" width="400">

-The SDK will initally ask for users permission.
-If the user denies it, the SDK will not be able to add profiles and return an error.
+The library will initally ask for users permission.
+If the user denies it, the library will not be able to add profiles and return an error.
 For a better user experience, the app can check if the user has denied Contacts permission and present a pop-up if so.
 This logic should be introduced by the app developer.

 ## Usage